surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.8.0 - March 20, 2023 =
+* New: "Instant Checkouts" for products.
+* New: Subscription setup fees.
+* New: Administrators can pause subscriptions.
+* Improvement: Price selector stying.
+* Improvement: Secure notice is now automatically added below forms for secure connections.
+* Improvement: Allow editing compact address label.
+* Improvement: Show remaining payments on customer dashboard subscription details for payment plans.
+* Improvement: Price list on merchnat product page.
+* Fix: Customer dashboard orders list should show amount due instead of total amount.
+* Fix: Edge case where an order could be set to processing without a manual payment id.
+* Fix: Max lenth for textarea field on checkout forms.
+* Fix: Responsive issue with columns padding.
+* Fix: Switch block description sometimes saving as undefined.
+* Fix: RTL issue on order bump.
+* Fix: Wrapping of total line item if amount and scratch price were too wide.

 = 1.7.2 - March 4, 2023 =
 * Fix: Issue with some page builders not saving default checkout page due to validations.